-, select the ten stocks which have the highest dividend yield.
+Dog Steps: Investing in the Dogs of the Dow is relatively simple.
+After the stock market closes on the last day of the year, of the 30 stocks that make up the Dow Jones Industrial Average, select the ten stocks which have the highest dividend yield.
 Then simply get in touch with your broker and invest an equal dollar amount in each of these ten high yield stocks.
 Then hold these ten “Dogs of the Dow” for one year.
 Repeat these steps each and every year.
 That’s it!

-We here at the Dogs of the Dow take no responsibility for the performance of this high dividend yield investment technique.
+Beware of Dog: We here at the Dogs of the Dow take no responsibility for the performance of this high dividend yield investment technique.
 We are simply presenting this technique since it has historically outperformed the stock market as measured by the Dow Jones Industrial Average.

-An important side note: Within the past 20 years there have been periods in which this investment technique has under performed the Dow as a whole.
+An important side note: Within the past 20 years there have been periods in which this investment technique has underperformed the Dow as a whole.
 An investor should be aware that this is a long term investment strategy and no one should expect the Dogs to outperform the Dow each and every year.